SplittyDev/iosh/README.md

 ## About
 Iosh is modeled after the NodeJS REPL shell.
-The formatting of results is pretty much the same, so you should feel familiar with iosh if you are used to node.
+The formatting of results is pretty much the same- so you should feel familiar with iosh if you are used to node.

 ## Features
 - Easy and intuitive to use